Manager of Strategic Planning and Communications

 At JVA, Nora has led and contributed to a range of planning, facilitation and evaluation services including strategic planning, community and organizational assessment, program and policy research, landscape analysis, focus groups and key informant interviews.
 Rounding out Nora’s cornucopia of skills, she also is JVA’s point person for search services and graphic communications.

 With myriad “tools in her toolbox,” Nora tends to be a go-to staff member for many of JVA’s projects across our expertise areas.
-Here are a few highlights of her work during 2017:
+Here are a few highlights of her recent work:

 Localworks | Executive Search

 A dynamic nonprofit that seeks to advance Wheat Ridge as a vibrant and sustainable community, Localworks hired JVA to help with the search process for its new executive director.
 Working collaboratively with board members, Nora created the position description, recruitment plan, application screening matrix and interview questions, and shared key considerations and insights along the way.